jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 2. Uncomment Assignment 5 in `main.tf` and `outputs.tf`

 ### What It Does
-Selects instance size based on environment using lookup with fallback.
+Selects the correct instance size based on the environment (dev, staging, prod) and falls back to a safe default if the key is missing.

 ### Demo Steps